-These features went on to describe Wilson’s detailed approach to preparing for games, citing a specific story about how he put “cheat sheets” on his teammates’ chairs prior to their Monday morning team meeting following an away game the day before.
-Actions like these, teammates say, are why Wilson has become a team leader even though he’s only 24 and in his rookie season in the NFL.
+Prior to the Wildcard playoffs during his rookie season, quarterback Russell Wilson was the subject of several newspaper and television features lauding his leadership ability.
+Wilson’s detailed approach to preparing for games included putting “cheat sheets” on his teammates’ chairs prior to their Monday morning team meetings following an away game the day before.
+Actions like these, teammates say, are why Wilson was instantly a team leader even though he was only 24 and a rookie.

 As Christians, we are called to separate ourselves too.
 Just as Wilson has separated himself from being an average football player, we too should seek to separate ourselves from blending in with the world around us.
-Specifically, the Bible talks about Christians separating themselves in three aspects of life.
+The Bible talks about Christians separating themselves in three aspects of life.
 We are to separate ourselves from:

-False Teachers – In Romans 16:17-18, we receive warning to avoid those who deceptively preach anything contradicting God’s Word, and Deuteronomy 13:1-3 indicates deliberately and consistently choosing God above all others.
+- False Teachers – In Romans 16:17-18, we receive warning to avoid those who deceptively preach anything contradicting God’s Word, and Deuteronomy 13:1-3 indicates deliberately and consistently choosing God above all others.

 Separation through Preparation

+Just as Wilson deliberately prepares himself as a football player so he could excel when game time came, we too must prepare to separate ourselves as Christians in order to excel in glorifying God.
 Wilson’s preparation comes through viewing game tapes, analyzing opposing players, creating a plan for the next game, and making sure he’s in top physical and mental condition.
-A Christian’s preparation – and maintenance – for separation comes through establishing Godly habits, keeping short accounts, taking thoughts captive, having firm convictions and refusing to conform.
+A Christian’s preparation – and maintenance – for separation comes through establishing Godly habits, keeping short accounts, taking thoughts captive, having firm convictions, and refusing to conform.

 Examples to Follow

+Russell Wilson provides a terrific example for other football players as well as athletes in general to follow.
 Scripture gives Christians numerous examples of the importance of preparing ourselves to become and remain separate.
-Examples include the Recabites, Daniel, Joseph and even David.
 The Recabites show the importance of knowing your why and being ready with an answer.
-Daniel gives a great example of the value of the habit of daily prayer.
-Joseph shows us that staying true to God holds significant long-term impact.
-And David lets us know that even when we mess up, pursuing God restores us to our separated (holy) state.
+Daniel gives a great example of the value of a daily prayer habit.
+Joseph shows us that staying true to God holds significant long-term impact, and David lets us know pursuing God restores us after we mess up.